-For beginners, each one of them comes with great features and can help you to learn on.
+For beginners, each one of them comes with great features and can help you to learn.
 But then, which one should you pick?
 Digital piano or keyboard?

 The main difference between digital pianos and keyboards will be explained.
 Have a look at digital piano vs keyboard and then choose your favorite one!

 Basically, digital pianos are designed to be an alternative instrument to a real piano.
 It’s for the people who are on a tight budget to buy a real piano.
 Most of them come with a full set of 88 weighted keys, and some digital pianos have 76 keys.

 Digital pianos tend to produce features, feelings, and appearances that are the same as an acoustic piano.
 They also offer lots of features that you can’t find on an acoustic piano.

 A useful feature compared with acoustic pianos could be that digital pianos do not need tuning as they don’t have any mechanical part.
 Therefore, it’s convenient for all the players because you don’t need to spend any maintenance fee on it.

 As for keyboards, it’s mainly designed to be a very portable model whereas not made to replicate a real piano, so the keys on keyboards are non-weighted as they need to keep lightweight.
 You can easily take it to travel with you or bring it if you need to commute a lot.